InteractionDesignFoundation/handbook/library/front-end/literature.md

 # Subscriptions

-It's very useful to subscribe to some weekly newsletters or podcasts and be aware of all the events and news in the front-end world.
+It’s very useful to subscribe to some weekly newsletters or podcasts and be aware of all the events and news in the front-end world.

 1. JavaScript Weekly newsletter: [javascriptweekly](https://javascriptweekly.com/issues)
 1. Frontend Focus weekly newsletter: [frontendfoc](https://frontendfoc.us/issues)